Paulicat/SteamOS-Via-Valve-Repos/README.md

 ⚙️ Supported Versions:
 SteamOS 3.6
 SteamOS 3.7

 Support for 3.8 will be added once it becomes official.

-🔄 Updating Your Installation:
-After installation, update packages to the latest in the current release branch:
+🔄 Updating your installation after installation to the latest in the current release branch:

 sudo pacman -Syu
 This will keep your installation current until the repos are frozen for the next version.